 Recognizing the importance of infrastructure, Senator Pearson has also worked to secure passage of RhodeWorks, invest in Quonset and support the Rhode Island Infrastructure Bank in its efforts to ensure clean water, renewable energy and local road improvement.

 With the importance of a talented workforce to our overall economy, the Senator has also focused efforts on education partnering with Education Chairwoman Hanna Gallo to spearhead a series of education reforms in 2019 related to curriculum and school/district accountability.
 He also chaired a 2020 Senate task force examining the successes and opportunities to the now decade old education funding formula.
 This remains a priority for the current legislative session to enact the task force recommendations in to law ensuring equitable funding for all students across Rhode Island.

 Senator Pearson earned his B.S. in Finance from Providence College.
 He also attended American University in Washington, D.C. working as a staff member in the United States Senate from 2006-2008.
-Today in the private sector, he is employed as a Vice President of a local financial institution.
+Today in the private sector, he is employed as a Senior Vice President of a local financial institution.
 He has also remained an active supporter of many community organizations.